 The Who, What, Where, When, And Why’s Of Sophrology

-In search of a gentler and more holistic approach, Professor Caycedo’s research took him to India and Japan.
+In search of a more holistic approach, Professor Caycedo’s research took him to India and Japan.
 There, he studied the ancient traditions of Japanese zen, yoga, Tibetan Buddhism, and meditation.

 A new discipline was born that blended his modern science background with the wisdom of the East.
 He called his technique “learning to live” and aimed to support “consciousness towards its state of balance.”